tappyness1/clip-implement/README.md

 ## How to run

 Make sure you change the directory of your data.
-I used Unsplashed dataset - https://github.com/unsplash/datasets/tree/master
+I used Flickr dataset -
 ```
 python -m src.main
 ```

 ## Visualisation
-Go to ./notebooks/model_out.ipynb to see how the model turned out.

 ## Resources

 ### From scratch implementation

+https://github.com/moein-shariatnia/OpenAI-CLIP/blob/master/modules.py - when the CLIP implementation by OPENAI didn't make sense to me, I looked at this https://github.com/openai/CLIP/blob/main/clip/model.py - the original.
+Quite hard to read honestly.